nosas/blog/toonvision/multiclassification/article.md

 The following article will cover image segmentation of ToonTown's streets, roads, Cogs, and Cog buildings.
 Afterwards, we'll implement real-time object detection and, if possible, image segmentation.
 For now, let's focus on multiclass classification.

+## ToonVision

+ToonVision is my computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
+The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.

 ---
 ## Classification